 By: Paul Healy | Last Updated: | Comments & Questions

-There’s a hypnotic play of light and shadow when the sun hits at the right angle, making it a stunning place to photograph.
+There’s a hypnotic play of light and shadow when the sun hits at the right angle.
+Mark and I had a great time photographing both the upper and lower canyons on our recent trip to Arizona.

 IN THIS GUIDE